iRail/The-DataTank/universalfilter/README.md

 2. to join data (full/left/right inner/outer join)
 3. for Union
 4. for Limit+Offset
-5. missing functions: string concatenation, sqrt, functions on dates...
+5. missing functions: functions on dates...

 If you want to implement new kinds of filters in the Abstract Filter Layer: see the documentation of the interpreter in universalfilters/interpreter (for a global overview)